Should you use Adobe Color in 2025?

 - Adobe ecosystem integration

-- Good source of initial inspiration
+- Good initial inspiration

 Disadvantages:

-- Limited advanced features
+- Limited advanced functionality

 - Lack of built-in accessibility tools